Department of Women’s and Gender Studies

 WMST 336 WOMEN AND MEDICINE (3)

 How gender has influenced the structure, content and practice of medicine in the 19th and 20th centuries, with emphasis on disease theory and treatment, physicians' involvement in social policy, and women's challenges to medical authority.
 Special focus on the history of nursing, women's entry into medical practice and women's health movements past and present.
-Prerequisite: 3 units in women's studies or social sciences.
+Prerequisites: 3 units in women's studies or social sciences or consent of the instructor.

 WMST 337 FEMINIST THEORY (3)